 NASA is continuously studying the space and its objects through various powerful telescopes.
 It publishes its findings in leading journals of the world from time to time.
 On June 22, 2017, it has published surprising news related with old galaxies.
 NASA has captured the images of the galaxies through its Hubble Telescope.
-The telescope has taken more crisp images because of the gravitational lens in space.
-These new images have led the astronomers to come to a new conclusion about the formation and movement of the galaxies in the universe.
+The telescope has taken more crisp images because of a gravitational lens in space.
+These new images have led the astronomers to a new conclusion about the formation and movement of the galaxies in the universe.
 This new thought has developed due to the image of massive, fast-spinning, disk-shaped galaxy.
-It had stopped star formation a few billion years after the Big Bang.
+It had stopped star formation a few billion years after the big bang.

 The scientists are still unable to give the reasons of stoppage of star formation.
 This may be due to the equal rate of heating and cooling in the center of the galaxy.
 But, the scientists have answered the question of their evolution into present-day elliptical galaxies.
 It is due to the continuous merger of smaller companions with galaxies.
 These smaller companions come from different directions in different angles.